"PortalGuard has significantly reduced help

 - Don't assume the vendor you know and use is the right one for the future.
 While Office 365 and Azure are both within the Microsoft Suite, there are alternatives that work better for your users.

-- It is possible to reduce overall licensing costs and achieve a comprehensive password management strategy.
+- It is possible to reduce overall licensing costs and achieve a comprehensive password access management strategy.
 The City of Sacramento dodged a hefty software cost of $250,000 by implementing PortalGuard, and this is still in consideration of delivering the best solution to your users.

 Learn more about how you can get control over password management.